0xjet/ccc/2_cybercrime/cybercrime.md

 Do some research about the services advertised as "residential proxies."
 Find out how they work, particularly how the company acquires the pool of residential IP addresses.
 Describe a few uses cases and what advantages they hold over traditional proxies based on data centers.
 Can you identify any risks for the users who willingly participate in the program?

 **6.**
 Emotet was a very prevalent threat prior to its takedown in January 2021.
 Its operation has been widely documented.
-Research about its origins, structure and purpose, focusing on how it evolved to serve loaders to infected systems that could then download second-stage payloads for different customers.
+Research about its origins, structure and purpose, focusing on how it evolved to serve loaders to victims that could then download second-stage payloads for different customers.
 At some point their operators used parked domains to distribute payloads.
 Find out why this is an interesting strategy.

 ## Further Reading